 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter (generally within sixty days) to pay liabilities of the current period.
-However, for the fiscal year ended June 30, 2016 the City elected to record as receivable and revenue the sixth payment for the class "C" road distribution even though it was not collected within the 60-day window after fiscal year-end.
-This is due to the allocation method being re-analyzed, and therefore holding the sixth and final payment for the fiscal year then ended.
 Expenditures are generally recorded when a liability is incurred, as under the accrual method of accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments are recorded when payment is due.